kadena-community/kadena.js/packages/libs/client/NEW_README.md

 title: kadena client
 description:
-  The @kadena/client library provides a TypeScript-based API for interacting with smart contracts and the chainweb network.
-The library includes modules in three categories creating transactions, signing transactions, and submitting to the network.
+  The @kadena/client library provides a TypeScript-based API for interacting with smart contracts and Chainweb nodes on the Kadena network.
+The library includes modules in three categories: creating transactions, signing transactions, and submitting transactions to the network.
 menu: Reference
 label: Kadena client